-A copy of a fully executed community benefits package (a.k.a. master group contract or subscriber certificate) including riders (e.g. prescription drugs, durable medical equipment) purchased by the greatest number of your subscribers in 2002.
-The material must show all proposed benefits for FEHB for the 2003 contract term, except for those still under review by your State.
+• A copy of a fully executed community benefits package (a.k.a. master group contract or subscriber certificate) including riders (e.g. prescription drugs, durable medical equipment) purchased by the greatest number of your subscribers in 2003.
+The material must show all proposed benefits for FEHB for the 2004 contract term, except for those still under review by your State.
+We will accept the community benefits package that you project will be sold to the majority of your non-Federal subscribers in 2004.